India, France to work for Indian Ocean freedom of navigation

 To help ensure freedom of navigation, the space agencies of the two countries signed an accord to help them detect, identify and monitor sea vessels.

+France has three Indian Ocean territories — Reunion, Mayotte and the French Southern and Antarctic Lands — comprising a total of almost 1 million French citizens.

+“France also has military bases in Djibouti and the United Arab Emirates,” Singh wrote.
+“This gives France significant sovereign, demographic and economic interests to defend militarily in the region.”

-The two countries also agreed to exchange information and technical experts in the fields of environment and climate change.
+France and India also agreed to exchange information and technical experts in the fields of environment and climate change.

 The nuclear agreement is considered significant, with critics saying that Jaitpur, the site of the six-unit plant, which is to generate 9,900 megawatts of power in western India, is in a seismic zone.
 The opposition has grown since Japan’s nuclear accident in 2011, with several villagers refusing to hand over their land to the Indian government for the project by the French nuclear energy company Areva.